SeleniumHQ/www.seleniumhq.org/src/main/rst/05_selenium_rc.rst

 ..
 [1] The proxy is a third person in the middle that passes the ball between the two parts.
 It acts as a "web server" that delivers the AUT to the browser.
-Being a proxy, gives the capability of "lying" about the AUT's real URL.
+Being a proxy gives Selenium Server the capability of "lying" about the AUT's real URL.

 ..
 [2] The browser is launched with a configuration profile that has set localhost:4444 as the HTTP proxy, this